Skip to main content

 🧠 Important Tips

-But, what happens if you do so by importing an excel file?
+But, what happens if you do so by importing an Excel file?

-1. You can update any field in the Employee Profile except the ones available in the Position History tab (including the Basic Pay), via an excel file import.
+1. You can update any field in the Employee Profile except the ones available in the Position History tab (including the Basic Pay), via an Excel file import.

-1. The initial effective date for the Position History fields will automatically be set to the employment date.
+• The initial effective date for the Position History fields will automatically be set to the employment date.

 Did this answer your question?